 Government officials Anadolu Agency reached for comment said an investigation is underway.

-Two previous incidents were close to key military and nuclear facilities that have triggered wild speculation in Iran.
+Two previous incidents were close to key military and nuclear facilities that has triggered wild speculation in Iran.

 A massive explosion damaged a clinic June 30 in north Tehran’s posh Tajrish locality, killing 19 people.